AthenaModel/kite/docs/local_libs.md

 And then the gitlibs tree (or some subset of it) would get included in the starpack.
 But this requires Kite knowing something about git, and how to pull down specific tags.

+(See above for how we decided to handle this.)